 Here’s a little before and after of the hallway.

-Before and after comparison of hallway renovations
+Before and after our hallway renovations!

-This was the only room in the house that did not get skim coated.
-We were SO TIRED of it by the end and we had learned that small spaces were the hardest for skim coating.
+This was the only room in the house that did not get skim-coated.
+We were SO TIRED of it by the end, and we had learned that small spaces were the hardest for skim coating.

 Since we eventually planned some bigger renovations in this bathroom, we left the texture on the walls and just painted it.